 Most data values are dependent on other data values in order to get recognized.
-When preparing test data, these dependencies make it a lot more complex and therefore time-consuming.
+When preparing the cases, these dependencies make it a lot more complex and therefore time-consuming.

 5. Long refreshment times

-Most testing teams do not have the facility to self-refresh the test data.
-That means that they have to go to the DBA to ask for a refreshment.
+Most testing teams do not have the facility to self-refresh the test database.
+That means that they have to go to the DBA to ask for refreshment.
 Some teams have to wait for days or even weeks before this refresh is done.
-Some teams never get a refreshed test data set.

 Because TDM can be complex and expensive, some organizations stick to old habits.
 The test teams (have to) accept that:

 - Data isn’t refreshed often (or ever);

 - It doesn’t contain all the data quality issues present in production;

 - A high percentage of bugs/faults in test cases is related to the data.